 Pack Hikes

 We run pack hikes every Monday-Friday morning, and Saturday in the afternoon.
 The time on trail/land is 2-3 hours, depending on the dogs’ energy level.
 The total time away from home is usually 4-8 hours, depending on location.
 We pick up from the Pacific Palisades, Santa Monica, and Venice.
-We currently hike on private land in Calabasas, with access to approximately 120 acres with oak trees, views, and a stream with ponds.
+We currently hike on private land in Calabasas, which provides an amazing experience for the dogs.

 Hikes are great for medium-high energy and/or somewhat difficult dogs that seem like they are missing a big part of what they need to be fulfilled.